GoogleChrome/chrome-launcher/docs/chrome-flags-for-tools.md

 * `--disable-features=DialMediaRouteProvider`: Avoid the startup dialog for _Do you want the application “Chromium.app” to accept incoming network connections?_.
 This is a sub-component of the MediaRouter.
 * `--password-store=basic`: Avoid potential instability of using Gnome Keyring or KDE wallet. [chromium/linux/password_storage.md](https://chromium.googlesource.com/chromium/src/+/main/docs/linux/password_storage.md) https://crbug.com/571003
-* `--use-mock-keychain`: Use mock keychain on Mac to prevent the blocking permissions dialog asking: _Do you want the application “Chromium.app” to accept incoming network connections?_
+* `--use-mock-keychain`: Use mock keychain on Mac to prevent the blocking permissions dialog abou: _Chrome wants to use your confidential information stored in your keychain_

 ## Background networking